Do you have a passion for working with Early Years children with Special Needs?

 What will your role be?

 You will have your own case load of children that you manage independently in collaboration with families and team commitments.
 Working with children over a long period of time allows you to build supportive relationships with children and parents and see the impact of your work with families, making this a really rewarding role.
-We also offer a range of fun specialist groups such as waterfun, baby massage and regular social events for families which you will be a part of.
+We also offer a range of fun specialist groups such, preparing for nursery group, waterfun, baby massage and regular social events for families which you will be a part of.